-Every year Cal Poly Pomona and Cal Poly San Luis Obispo jointly build and enter a floral entry (aka float) into the Pasadena Tournament of Roses Rose Parade.
+The Cal Poly Universities Rose Float is a joint entry of a rose float into the Pasadena Tournament of Roses Association's annual Rose Parade by both Cal Poly Pomona and Cal Poly San Luis Obispo universities.
+Cal Poly Pomona and Cal Poly San Luis Obispo are part of the California State University System, a public university system in California with 23 campuses and eight off-campus centers enrolling 484,300 students with 26,858 faculty and 25,305 staff, CSU is the largest four-year public university system in the United States.
 These two institutions have continuously participated in the parade since 1949; winning the Award of Merit in their first year.
-The Cal Poly floats have led in introducing technology to the Parade, including the first use of hydraulics for animation in 1968, the first use of computer-controlled animation in 1978, the first use of fiber optics in 1982, and animated deco in 2014.
-As of January 1, 2016, the floats have won 56 awards.
+The Cal Poly floats have led in introducing technology to the Parade, including the first use of hydraulics for animation in 1968, the first use of computer-controlled animation in 1978, the first use of fiber optics in 1982, animated deco in 2014, and the first to create a color changing floral effect in 2017.
+As of January 1, 2019, the floats have won 59 awards.
 This program is one of the longest consecutive running self-built entries in the parade, as well as the only "self built" float designed and constructed entirely by students year-round on two campuses.
 They compete against professional float builders who manufacture entries for sponsors, many of them with development budgets approaching $1 million.
 This tradition continues today and marks the partnership between the two campuses.